molliemarie/MSIA-D3Course-2019/Projects&Exercises/FirstCompleteScatter/README.md

     .range([0, width]);
   ```

-  b) We might as well apply `d3.extent()` to the `yScale` domain as well.
+4.1 We might as well apply `d3.extent()` to the `yScale` domain as well.
 Do that now.

 5. Let's style the chart to match the image above, starting with gridlines.
 Things like [`tickSize()`](https://github.com/d3/d3-axis/blob/master/README.md#axis_tickSize) might help.

-  a) For example, adding a gridline to the x axis would look like this:
+For example, adding a gridline to the x axis would look like this:

 ```
 var xAxis = d3.axisBottom(xScale)